Best Practices for Connections

 Contact Directory Structure

-• Companies & Contacts: Add the connection field to the Contacts table, allowing each contact to be linked to one company
+- Companies & Contacts: Add the connection field while on the Contacts table, allowing each contact to be linked to one company

-• Notes Management: Add the connection field to the Notes table, enabling multiple notes to be associated with each contact
+- Notes Management: Add the connection field while on the Notes table, enabling multiple notes to be associated with each contact

-• Location Tracking: Create connections between Companies and Locations to track multiple business locations
+- Location Tracking: Create connections between Companies and Locations while on the Locations table to track multiple business locations

 Project Management Structure

-• Tasks & Projects: Add the connection field to the Tasks table to associate multiple tasks with each project
+- Tasks & Projects: Add the connection field while on the Tasks table to associate multiple tasks with each project

 Order System Structure

-• Orders & Products: Add connection fields to the Orders table for linking multiple products
+- Orders & Products: Add connection fields while on the Orders table for linking multiple products

 Best Practices Checklist

-• Place one-to-many connections on the "many" table
+- Place many-to-one connections on the "many" table

-• Create parent records first, so when adding child records, you'll have existing parent records to connect to
+- Create a few records first, so when adding connected records, you'll have existing records to connect to

 Tip: While most relationships require only one connection field, some specific cases may require two connection fields between the same tables.